Princess Victoria of Saxe-Coburg and Gotha: Biography

 The Duke and Duchess of Nemours had four children, all of them having issue except the last, Blanche, who never married.
 Victoria was outlived by her husband, who died in 1896.

-She died almost two weeks after giving birth to Blanche at Claremont and was buried at the Chapel of Saint Charles Borromeo in Weybridge.
+In late 1857, Victoria died after giving birth to her daughter Blanche at Claremont and was buried at the Chapel of Saint Charles Borromeo in Weybridge.
+Queen Victoria wrote of this tragedy: "It seems too dreadful almost to believe it, – too hard to bear".
 Her remains were transferred to the Royal Chapel of Dreux, the traditional burial place of the House of Orléans, in 1979.